uh-watermelons/JobMelon/README.md

 - Fix annoying default favicon
 - Move stylesheets for components from App.css to individual stylesheets
   - Example: HomePage stylings are in App.css, but make a HomePage.css file and move it there
-- Create Home Page/Landing Page
-  - Home page will have listing of jobs in tile format with minimal information (Job name, poster profile (name and picture), price, location)
-- Create Footer
-  - Create links for "Contact Us", "Terms of Use", "Privacy Policy", and "Cookie Policy"

 - Create Terms of Use, Privacy Policy, and Cookie Policy Pages
 - Create Messages Page
   - On each job page, user can message job poster